wp-plugins/zenfoliopress/readme.txt

 = 0.0.1 =
 An alpha level release published for testing and getting input from potential users.

+== Upgrade Notice ==

+= 0.0.2 ==
+Update to fix creating settings for new installs.
+You'll need this to configure ZenfolioPress.

 == To Do ==